|Hail Snow Rain Fire $2.5–$5 per sq ft|

 Maintenance of Clay Tile Roofs

-Though clay tiles are very durable, be sure to inspect your roof regularly and replace any cracked or chipped tiles immediately.
+Though clay tiles are very durable, be sure to inspect your roof regularly and replace roofing materials of any cracked or chipped tiles immediately.
 Never pressure wash your tile roof.
 Instead, it should be washed and buffed by hand.
 Consider hiring a professional who is well-versed in how to move around on a clay tile roof and will be able to quickly and easily apply primers and paints to keep your roof cool and looking great.

 Common Concerns with Clay Tile Roofs